 The SAFVC is open to individuals who are not required to serve National Service (NS).
 These include women, first-generation Permanent Residents and new citizens.
 We welcome all Singaporeans and Permanent Residents who desire to contribute and are aged 18-45 years old to sign up.
 Only shortlisted applicants will be contacted to undergo interviews and medical screenings to determine if they are suitable to serve as volunteers.

 [For NSmen, ex-NSmen and ex-regulars in the SAF, SPF, SCDF] Those with NS training are strongly encouraged to contribute in their NS capacity.
 NSmen who have completed their NS commitments can apply to volunteer through their former NS units.
 NSmen who wish to contribute their civilian expertise can contact email@example.com to find out more about the Expertise Conversion Scheme.

 [For SPF and SCDF Regulars] Females who are currently serving in SPF and SCDF may apply to volunteer with SAFVC.

 [For NSFs] NSFs serving in the SAF, SPF and SCDF will not be considered for the SAFVC.

 SAFVC Volunteers will need to meet the pre-requisite qualifications, and fulfil the relevant training requirements so that they can contribute in their roles safely and effectively.
-The minimum requirements vary for different roles.
+The requirements vary for different roles.
 Some of these requirements include relevant work experience, physical fitness level and assessed overall aptitude.